mhannum72/mylunch/README.md

 * Maybe make a trash-can one of the icons on the top of the screen - users will be able to restore deleted pictures and meals from the trash can.`

+* This will be a 2-3 day project

 * Okay - I need to change the structure of this: using the email-address to access the user's pictures is wrong .. they'll be unable to change the email address without having to update a TON of stuff.